Police-Data-Accessibility-Project/scrapers/scrapers_library/data_portals/ckan/README.md

 The function returns a list of dictionaries containing matching package results.

 ---
+`ckan_package_search_from_organization(base_url: str, organization_id: str) -> list[dict[str, Any]]`

+Returns a list of CKAN packages from an organization.
+Due to CKAN limitations, only 10 packages are able to be returned.

+### Parameters

+* **base_url** - The base URL to search from. e.g. "https://catalog.data.gov/"
+* **organization_id** - The ID of the organization.
+This can be retrieved by searching for a package and finding the "id" key in the "organization" key.

+### Return

+The function returns a list of dictionaries containing matching package results.
+Only 10 packages are able to be returned.

+---

 `ckan_group_package_show(base_url: str, id: str, limit: Optional[int]) -> list[dict[str, Any]]`